Retool Static IP: Connect Retool to Firewalled Databases and APIs

 Enterprise $219/month Dedicated IPs (not shared), HIPAA/PCI compliance requirements

-Most Retool use cases start on Micro and upgrade as traffic grows.
+Most Retool use cases start on Starter and upgrade as traffic grows.
 Enterprise is for situations where your partner or compliance requirement explicitly demands a dedicated IP that no other account shares.

 Troubleshooting